netguru/xcconfigs/Documentation/Usage.md

 # xcconfigs – Usage

-This document contains information on how to use `xcconfigs`.
+This document describes usage of `xcconfigs`.

 ---